mjsiers/practice-code-moderncmake/README.md

   - Also start the service or restart the computer
 - Add your password protected key to the agent
   - ````ssh-add````

+This seems to work fine with Git for Windows (version 2.20.1).